If you purchase an independently reviewed product or service through a link on our website, Footwear News may receive an affiliate commission.

 According to some fans on social media and Bembury himself, bots swarmed the launch on the websites of Crocs and other retailers, delaying live shoppers from purchasing Bembury’s Pollex clogs themselves.
 These software programs perform automated tasks—i.e., buying hyped fashion products.
 For launches such as this, bots will secure limited-edition products to later be resold at dramatically increased prices.

 Needless to say, some people were not pleased.
-Outrage sparked on Twitter since the launch, with many users upset about website delays and shoe unavailability due to said bots—similarly to conflicts over Telfar tote bags last year.
+Outrage sparked on Twitter since the launch, with many users upset about website delays and shoe unavailability due to said bots—similarly to conflicts over Telfar tote bags in 2020.
 Many users were only left with the option to purchase up-hiked pairs on resale platforms like GOAT and StockX.
-Stock X is actually reselling pairs ranging from $400-$602, a steep difference from the style’s original $85 price tag.
+Stock X was actually reselling pairs ranging from $400-$602, a steep difference from the style’s original $85 price tag.

-Bembury is behind the community, strongly rallying against resale bots.
-The designer took to Instagram Stories to share that he’s in the process of “cancelling bot orders.”
-How this affects the clogs’ availability and restocking remains to be seen—but shoppers can rest assured Bembury is on their side.
+Bembury stood behind the community, strongly rallying against resale bots.
+The designer took to Instagram Stories to share that he was in the process of “cancelling bot orders” at the time.
+How this has affected the clogs’ availability and restocking remains to be seen—but shoppers can rest assured Bembury is on their side.

-Aside from shopping on Crocs’ or other wholesalers’ sites, fans are able to enter a drawing from 11 ET on Dec.
+Aside from shopping on Crocs’ or other wholesalers’ sites, fans were able to enter a drawing from 11 ET on Dec.
 14—11 a.m.
 ET on Dec.
-15 on Crocs.com to purchase their own limited-edition pair.
-If they win, the individuals will be notified by Crocs.
+15, 2021 on Crocs.com to purchase their own limited-edition pair.
+Winners were individually notified by Crocs.